cksystemsteaching/selfie/README.md

 Again, the code can be read like an English sentence: define a procedure `count` with a formal parameter `n` as follows.
 First, *declare* a variable `c` and then *initialize* the value of `c` to `0`.
 After that, given an integer value for `n`, if the value of `c` is less than the value of `n`, increment the value of `c` by `1`, and keep doing that until the value of `c` is not less than the value of `n` anymore.
 When this happens, return the value of `c`.

+> Loop: as long as this is true keep doing that

 The comparison `c < n` is called a `while` *condition* or *loop condition*.
 If the condition evaluates to true, the `while` *body* or *loop body*, here `c = c + 1`, is executed once and then the condition is evaluated again, and so on.
 If the condition evaluates to false, the loop body is not executed, effectively terminating the loop, and instead the statement after the loop, here `return c`, is executed.
 That's it!

+> Assignment is not equality!

 Before we take another look at the `while` loop, let us focus on the statement `c = c + 1` which is called an *assignment*.
 Here, most importantly, `=` does not denote *equality* in a mathematical sense.
 Instead, here and in many other circumstances in computer science, especially code, `=` denotes an assignment of a value to a variable.
 With `c = c + 1` we do not assert equality between `c` and `c + 1` but rather denote the process of assigning to the variable `c` the value to which the arithmetic expression `c + 1` evaluates *before* the assignment is actually done.

 In fact, *after* the assignment is done, evaluating `c + 1` again would result in a different value than the value of `c`!
 This is because `c` also occurs in the expression `c + 1`.
 But even if it does not, as in the `c = 0` assignment for example, where the value of `c` is actually equal to `0` *after* the assignment is done, an assignment is still a different statement than asserting equality because `c` may very well have a different value than `0` *before* the assignment is done.
 The difference is sometimes emphasized by using `:=` to denote an assignment instead of just `=`.
 Unfortunately, however, `=` is standard notation for assignments in many programming languages which is why we stick to using `=`.
 Equality, on the other hand, is denoted by `==` in many programming languages, so we use `==` to assert or just check equality from now on.
 In C\*, besides `==`, `<`, and `>`, of course, there is also `!=` for checking *inequality*, `<=` for checking *less-than-or-equal-to*, and `>=` for checking *greater-than-or-equal-to*.

+> Imperative programming: do this and then do that

 The presence of assignments in a programming language indicates that the language supports a *programming paradigm* called *imperative programming* in which a computer is told what to do in a sequence of statements, especially assignments, that are in a *before-and-after* relationship.
 The `count` procedure is our first example of such a program.

+> Iteration: do that again and again

 Moreover, `count` makes a computer solve a problem *iteratively* in a loop which takes more or less time to finish depending on the input of the program.
 To some extent this is also possible just using conditional statements.
 However, loops are a different story.
 They can even loop forever which means that programs with loops may not *terminate*.
 Thus showing that such a program computes the desired result generally requires showing that it computes the result in *finitely* many iterations.
 That can actually become quite tricky even with proper training.
 In our case here, however, it is easy to see that `count` does indeed always terminate since the value of `c` is incremented in each iteration of the `while` loop and thus always *eventually*, that is, in finitely many iterations, makes the loop condition `c < n` evaluate to false terminating the loop.

 Interestingly, the elements of C\* you have seen so far are enough to do anything any other programming language can do.
 In other words, if you take a program written in any other programming language, we can always rewrite it into a program written in C\* that computes exactly the same as the original.
 It may be cumbersome to do that but it is always possible.
 Hard to believe but true!